dcefram/blog/content/posts/array-concat-js-performance.md

 It was 2015 when I first caught wind of React and its push with immutability, and the succeeding years were filled with [people *evangelizing* why we *should not* mutate objects and arrays](https://alistapart.com/article/why-mutation-can-be-scary/).

 The reasons are all valid, but as with almost everything in life, we should always have a balanced view of things and understand when to use an approach, and when not to. **This is a great example for us to be careful about treating everything we learn as absolutes**.

+*Always, always* evaluate the scenario when choosing what solution to go for.

 # References